Snow Gums are the classic alpine tree of the Australian High Country. And they're now at risk!

 Continued support for air capacity to fight fires, including establishing a publicly owned air fleet, as was recommended by the Bushfire Royal Commission.
 This is the responsibility of the federal government.

-- Creation of volunteer remote area firefighting teams, as NSW, the ACT and Tasmania have done.
+- Creation of volunteer remote area firefighting teams who will work with FFMV firefighters on first strike response to stop small fires turning into blazes, as NSW, the ACT and Tasmania have done.

 - A commitment to ensure we have sufficient fire fighting resources to protect fire sensitive communities like Alpine Ash, Snow Gums, Alpine Peatlands and Rainforest even during summers like 2019/20.